konrad-zajac/0.BASH-Helper/README.md

         - Change the path of the screenshots
         - Toggle the visibility of hidden files
         - Toggle the visibility of the battery percantage
-		- Show recents iin the dock
+        - Show recents in the dock

     * Image operations: